adamcq/slido-excercises/README.md

 ## cpp-excercise (INCOMPLETE)
 This folder contains the C++ excercise.
 The application computes the average of numbers in a text file.

-So far, only a simple library and testing is implemented.
+So far a simple library, tests and girhub workflow has been completed.

 To build the program in terminal:
 1. clone this repository